-c)

-Nature of Litigation No. of matters Amount involved

-outstanding (₹ In Lakhs)
+Nature of Litigation No. of matters outstanding Amount involved (₹ In Lakhs)

 Direct Tax matters - -

 Indirect Tax matters - -

 Civil or criminal proceedings 2 20.25

+To the extent quantifiable

-For further details of outstanding litigations against the Company, its Directors, Promoter, subsidiaries / joint venture company please see the section entitled "Outstanding Litigations and Defaults" beginning on page 227 of this Draft Letter of Offer.
+For further details of outstanding litigations against the Company, its Directors, Promoter, subsidiaries / joint venture company please see the section entitled "Outstanding Litigations and Defaults" beginning on page 228 of this Letter of Offer.